-After the Columbine house, Adeline of course remembers that “the next (house) was occupied by Mr. Henry Carrier, senr., the founder of Henry Carrier & Sons, his four sons and one daughter. (house 6 on the East Street map )
+After the Columbine house, Adeline of course remembers that “the next (house) was occupied by Mr. Henry Carrier, senior, the founder of Henry Carrier & Sons, his four sons and one daughter. (house 6 on the East Street map )

+Some of this property had existed for several decades.
+For example, previously owned by coal master Samuel Potter, nephew Henry came into possession of two copyhold premises in East Street in early 1851.
 One had been a chandler’s shop and was now a bakery and house lived in by Frederick Hodgkinson who in 1850 had married Eliza Mason, the daughter of chandler Moses and Sarah (nee Lings).
-Perhaps that was when the conversion to a bakery occurred.
+Perhaps that was when the conversion from candle-making to baking occurred.